-With Thanksgiving around the corner, you've probably begun planning a menu for a huge group of guests.
-With so many mouths to feed and people to impress, you may be a bit apprehensive about pulling out the same recipes as last year.
+With Thanksgiving around the corner, you've probably begun planning your menu, even if you're only serving your housemates.
+Still, you may be a bit apprehensive about pulling out the same recipes as last year.
 If you need to spice up your Thanksgiving menu, but don't have the time to experiment with brand new dishes, why not break out some vintage recipes that your parents and grandparents grew up with?

 While this idea might be exciting, digging up old recipes from hand-me-down cookbooks can take a huge amount of time.
 Between juggling getting ready for the holiday and your everyday tasks, it might not seem like it would be worth the effort.
 Luckily, we've rounded up a collection of 30 vintage recipes that will enliven your holiday spread and make you remember Thanksgiving dinners past.